DevSzurmanski/WirtualnaPolskaApp/README.md

 ## More about CORS

-In this project I used WP's API in frontend and I had some issues with CORS.
-You can easy use a plugin to your browser or manually enable it and it will work.
-I will repair it soon, but I didn't want to use backend or proxies, so right now it works only with enabled CORS in the browser.
+Temporary I use the proxy `https://cors-anywhere.herokuapp.com/` so you dont't need to make some changes in your browser.
+It's not safe and it's slower than just make a change in your browser, but it's the easiest way to handle that.
+If I have enough time, I'll make my own proxy in node.

 ## Errors

-Sometime API respond with an empty array, where should be contests of the article.
+- Sometimes API respond with an empty array, where should be contests of the article.
 When that happen you'll see an information about it.
+- Sometimes API does other unexpected things probably depended on lunar phases, but almost all of them app treats like a network error.
+It displays a static data.

 ## To-Do

-- Refactor
-- Change some junky code like evals
-- Beautify
-- Make some magic with CORS
+- Make a CORS proxy
-- Offline data
 - Weather
+- Tests